 “I was in pretty rough shape,” adds Gail.

-Now, two one years later, Gail walks into the Blusson Spinal Cord Centre upright and mostly pain free – and a bit taller.
+Now, one year later, Gail walks into the Blusson Spinal Cord Centre upright and mostly pain free – and a bit taller.

 To show their gratitude to Dr. Street and his team at the Spinal Cord Centre, Gail and her husband, Richard, are donating $10,000 to the Vancouver Spine Infection and Complications Research Program.